alenana99/memod/README.md

     `obs/exp` = score_CDS / r_exp)
 ```

-The following code creates a bar plot to visualize the residuals (i.e., the differences between observed and expected values).
-The residuals are sorted in descending order and then plotted.
+The following code creates a bar plot to visualize the residuals (i.e., the differences between observed and expected values), sorted in descending order.
 This allows you to quickly see which observations deviate the most from the LOESS model's predictions.
 ```
 barplot(
   sort(GATC_merged$oe, decreasing = TRUE),